Resources

 Emergency Procedures & Inclement Weather Information

-For all emergency situations (bomb threats, hurricanes, tornadoes, emergency evacuations, etc.), all residents should refer to MoBull messenger, Resident Assistants, Community Managers, Residence Life Coordinators, Assistant Residence Life Coordinators and/or the USF Homepage for up-to-date information.
-In addition, residents can contact the USF Police department at 813-974-2628.
-Visit the USF Police website
+For all emergency situations (bomb threats, hurricanes, tornadoes, emergency evacuations, etc.), all residents should refer to AlertUSF, the Housing & Residential Education staff and USF Homepage for up-to-date information.

 Facilities Management

 The exterior doors of each building are secured 24 hours a day.
 Card access is applied to each resident’s student ID at check-in so they may access their hall.
+Residents are expected to utilize their cards to access their residence hall and not allow others into the halls who are not their escorted guest.
 It is the responsible use of access cards that makes any security system effective.

 Laundry

 Each community has centrally located laundry facilities.
-Washers cost $1.50 per load and dryers cost $1.25 for 45 minutes of drying time.
+Washers cost $1.50 per load, and dryers cost $1.50 for 45 minutes of drying time.
 Laundry is expected to be removed from washers or dryers upon the completion of a cycle.
-All laundry not removed after 72 hours will be bagged, tagged, and subject to abandoned property fees.
-Report any problems via the phone number provided in the laundry room or by using the MyUSF Mobile app.
-Download for Android or Apple iOS
+All laundry not removed after 48 hours will be bagged, tagged, and subject to abandoned property fees.
+Report any problems via the phone number provided in the laundry room or by using the Speed Queen Mobile app

 Lost or Stolen Keys